 From our experiences, GST mishaps are some of the most common financial mistakes business owners make, along with poor record keeping and inappropriate classification of business and personal expenses.

-Prerequisites to register for and collect GST
+Prerequisites to register for and collect GST Cheat Sheet

 You must register for a GST/HST account if you are not a small supplier, and you make taxable sales, leases, or other supplies in Canada.
 The exception on the latter is if your only taxable supplies are of real property sold, other than through a business.